masudad/Google/README.md

 ## Support
 While these scripts are provided 'as-is', users are welcome to report issues or seek assistance through GitHub issues.
-If you are encountering issues running or configuring the script, take a look at [ConfigGuide.md](ConfigGuide.md) for detailed guidance on configuration settings.
+If you are encountering issues running or configuring the script, take a look at [Config Guide](ConfigGuide.md) for detailed guidance on configuration settings.

 ## License
 All scripts in this repository are licensed under the MIT License - see the LICENSE file for details.